Documentation

 IK

-after 30 days, it could be executed as a fresh request. - must be SafeStrings
+after 30 days, it could be executed as a fresh request. - are only valid for 1 hour when initiating transfers at Increase through the

 #FRAGMENT uses OAuth2's client credentials flow to authenticate API clients.
 The flow is: